It seems that even our woodland friends sometimes enjoy a taste of the grape or the grain. And like humans, sometimes they enjoy it a bit too much.

-From clues at the scene the agents learned that the bear had passed out in a drunken stupor from drinking too much beer.
-Dozens of empty beer cans - at least 36 - were found scattered about, full of the bear's claw and tooth holes.
+From clues at the scene, the agents learned the bear had passed out in a drunken stupor from drinking too much beer.
+Dozens of empty beer cans--at least 36--were found scattered about, full of the bear's claw and tooth holes.

 The bruin went on a binge drinking spree when he found campers' coolers full of beer, puncturing the cans and guzzling as much cold brew as he could handle before passing out.